 What’s it like to use the Rode NT1-A?

-The Rode NT1-A is a condenser microphone, and like many condenser microphones requires a little more power to get it working.
+The Rode NT1-A is a condenser microphone, and like many condenser microphones requires power to get it working.
 That’s where phantom power comes into play.
-You’ll need a recorder like the Zoom H5 or an interface like the Scarlett 2i2 that can provide that extra +48V of power that we affectionately call phantom power.
+You’ll need a recorder like the Zoom H5 or an interface like the Scarlett 2i2 that can provide the +48V that we affectionately call phantom power.
 Though +24V will also power this mic adequately.

-Unfortunately, the large 1-inch capsule has no true padding which can result in some sibilance issues with s‘s or t’s.
-The microphone comes with a pop filter to help you avoid this, but it isn’t the best so you might want to consider upgrading the pop filter at some point if you decide to invest in one of these.
+Unfortunately, the large 1-inch capsule is somewhat sensitive to sibilance issues with s‘s or t’s.
+The microphone comes with a pop filter which can help with this, but it isn’t the best so you might want to consider upgrading the pop filter at some point if you decide to invest in one of these.

 How’s the microphone built?

 As far as build quality goes, the Rode NT1-A is very well-built and sleekly designed.
-It has a stainless steel construction that feels tough, but I still would caution against drops or moving it around too much as the nature of being a condenser microphone makes it easier to break then something like the Shure SM58.
+It has a stainless steel construction that feels tough, but I still would caution against drops or moving it around too much as the nature of being a condenser microphone makes it easier to break than a stage mic like the Shure SM58.
 It measures 190mm x 50mm x 50mm, so it isn’t the most portable microphone either though you can definitely get away with tossing it in a bag.

 The more concerning spec is that it weighs 326g, which isn’t light.
 I’ve had this mic for about five years now and it had eventually destroyed the locking mechanism on three different mounts and tripods due to its weight.
 To be fair, I’ve been getting the cheapest ones I can find on Amazon, so don’t make my mistake and invest in a good mount as well.
 On the bottom of the mic is the XLR input while the top has gold plated capsule behind a metal grille.